When people struggle to get enough sleep, they are often willing to do anything to get a restful night’s sleep.

 If that helps, just stick with it, but if it doesn’t, you can increase the dosage slightly each night until you find your personal sweet spot.

-As a rough guide, this professional study found that the ideal CBD dosage for sleep disorders or insomnia was between 40 and 160mg per day.
+As a rough guide, this study found that the ideal CBD dosage for sleep disorders or insomnia was between 40 and 160mg per day.

 What is the Best CBD For Sleep

 The first is Full Spectrum CBD Oil.

 Some CBD products are simply made of CBD isolate, meaning they contain 99% CBD but nothing else from the hemp plant.
 These are generally only useful for vaping and will be much less effective for sleep management than broad spectrum CBD Oil.

-To read more about this, take a look at our guide on the differences between hemp oil and CBD oil.
+To read more about this, take a look at our guide on the differences between hemp vs CBD oil.

 The other major thing to look out for is evidence that the brand is creating it’s CBD products ethically.